mbelsare/data-ingestion-py/README.md

 * Run the commands in `person.sql` script provided at the root of the repo to create a database and table in MySQL.

-* After activating `venv`, make sure `spark` is installed by running `pyspark` on your terminal.
-It should bring up a spark-shell

 Setup
 =====
 **1. Clone the repo**